 We’re looking for people who are focused on helping their teammates shine, who take care of troubled colleagues, and finally who are passionate about becoming software developers.
-We care a lot about organizational culture so who you are and how you act in a team setup is more important than how proficient you are with coding right now.
+We care a lot about organizational culture so who you are and how you act in a team setup is crucial even if we expect some familiarity with coding.

 We are exceptional on many accounts.
 We have no managers.
 None, whatsoever.
-Everything at the company is transparent.
-Every single thing.
+We aim at being transparent in every aspect.
 We don’t need to ask permission.
 Ever.
 There actually is a long version of the story if you’re interested.

 While we obviously look at technical skills we care more about your passion and learning skills than your current proficiency level.
 This means that we want to spend more time during internships to give you more chances to shine.
 After all, we hope everything will go well and we’d be able to convert you to a permanent Lunar folk.

 Yes, we always reward the good work.
-There is a monthly salary of 2500zł net.
+There is a monthly salary of 3000zł net.

-Up until August 26th we receive applications.
-We’ll pick the people who we like most and invite them for what we call Happy Hours.
-Happy Hours is a few hours spent with us at our office when different people will be doing different things with you: coding, chatting, brainstorming, joking, etc. After that we’d make up our minds and pick the interns.
-The internship will start at the beginning of October, depending on interns availability.
+We’ll pick the people who we like most, first organize a quick remote coding session with them and later invite them for what we call Happy Hours.
+During Happy Hours you'll spend a few hours (around 4 in total) with different Lunar folks doing different things with you: coding, chatting, brainstorming, joking, etc.

 We want to get a feeling what kind of person you are, how you act in a team, and why you care about becoming a software developer.
 It is your chance to show as much of yourself as possible.
 So if you give a damn, show it when answering our questions.